 Having a blood alcohol content of 0.08 grams or more at any time within three hours after driving or being in actual physical control from alcohol consumed before driving or being in physical control ended; and

 Having any amount of marijuana or controlled substance present in your blood or urine, or both regardless as to whether alcohol is present in your breath or blood.

 So you see, there are numerous scenarios in which you could be arrested and charged with DUI.

-First of all, obviously every DUI case is different, and the facts can vary widely from one case to the next.
-However, there could be many ways to defend a DUI case before the breathalyzer, FST, and blood test even comes into play.
+First of all, obviously, every DUI case is different, and the facts can vary widely from one case to the next.
+However, there could be many ways to defend a DUI case before the breathalyzer, FST, and blood test even come into play.

 A good DUI attorney will meticulously examine all the available evidence prior to mapping out a strategy to defend your case.
 That means determining if in fact your constitutional rights may have been violated, i.e. if you violated no traffic laws and the officer had no other reasonable suspicion to stop you, then there's a good chance that any test or evaluations subsequent to the stop could be thrown, in which case goodbye.
 The case goes away!!!

 A huge misconception among the general public regarding DUI charges is, with this type of evidence against you it's impossible to beat so you may as well plead guilty.
 Truth be told, it's not easy to get a not guilty verdict with this kind of evidence against you.
 But, each type of evidence listed above can be successfully challenged and used as a negotiating tool to get your charges reduced or in some cases dismissed altogether.
 The following is just a few of the problems with each of these tests that could mean a dismissal of your charges or a not guilty verdict: